Why Study at the SWC?

 The SWC PhD is a four-year programme.
 Below is a short overview of each year.

-The first year is centered around courses - Boot Camp, Systems Neuroscience and Theoretical Neuroscience, Experimental Neuroscience, Neural Data Modelling - and rotations.
+The first year is centred around courses - Boot Camp, Systems Neuroscience and Theoretical Neuroscience, Experimental Neuroscience, Neural Data Modelling - and rotations.

 Third year students write a report and take a viva exam to upgrade from MPhil to PhD.
 Apart from this, the year is centered on research.